Highlighted Activity

 Smoke from the fire can cause limited visibility and may impact local air quality.
-Drive slowly and use caution on roads where smoke may be settling.
-The public can check for air quality alerts at https://airquality.climate.ncsu.edu/ or https://fire.airnow.gov.
+Please drive slowly and use caution on roads where smoke may be settling.
+Check for air quality alerts at https://airquality.climate.ncsu.edu/ or https://fire.airnow.gov.

 ---|---|